sidreddy88/WildKingdom/README.md

 Key features

-   - Displays photos of lion, tigers and bears
+   - Displays photos of lions, tigers and bears
    - Shows the location where the photo was taken
    - Displays other artwork by a particular photographer